FLAIROx/jaxirl/README.md

 ## Inverse Reinforcement Learning in JAX

-Contains JAX implementation of algorithms for inverse reinforcement learning (IRL).
+Contains JAX implementation of algorithms for **inverse reinforcement learning** (IRL).
-Inverse RL is an online approach to imitation learning where we try to extract a reward function that makes the expert optimal.
+Inverse RL is an online approach to imitation learning where we try to **extract a reward function** that makes the expert optimal.
-IRL doesn't suffer from compounding errors (like behavioural cloning) and doesn't need expert actions to train (only example trajectories of states).
+IRL *doesn't suffer from compounding errors* (like behavioural cloning) and doesn't need expert actions to train (only example trajectories of states).
-Depending on the hyperparameters, our implementation is 100x faster than standard IRL implementations in PyTorch (e.g. 3.5 minutes to train a single hopper agent).
+Depending on the environment and hyperparameters, our implementation is about 🔥 100x 🔥 faster than standard IRL implementations in PyTorch (e.g. 3.5 minutes to train a single hopper agent ⚡).
-By running multiple agents in parallel, you can be even faster! (e.g. 10 hopper agents can be trained in ~20 minutes!).
+By running multiple agents in parallel, you can be even faster! (e.g. 10 hopper agents can be trained in ~20 minutes! ⚡⚡).

 <div class="collage">
     <div class="column" align="center">